bitnami/containers/containers/nginx/README.md

 ## Enabling Pagespeed module

-This image includes the Pagespeed module for Nginx.
+This image includes the Pagespeed module for nginx.

 In order to activate it, mount the configuration volume following the steps in [Full Configuration](#full-configuration) section above and edit the file located at `/path/to/nginx/conf/bitnami/bitnami.conf` adding the following snippet inside the `server` directive: